20

 And though they didn’t look at each other, something shifted the moment the knot was tied.

-A new kind of silence.
+A new kind of silence, not empty or heavy but full.

+Full of steps that couldn’t be taken alone anymore.
+Of breaths that tugged softly at one another.
 Of lives that had just been braided without permission.

-Seven rounds around the fire.
+Then came the seven rounds around the fire.

 Seven vows older than memory, whispered into the flames, not each other.